 Historically, technology-based product growth has led to higher margins and greater profits over time for exchanges and wholesale financial intermediaries alike, even if overall Company revenues remain consistent.
 This is largely because automated and electronic trading efficiency allows the same number of employees to manage a greater volume of trades as the marginal cost of incremental trading activity falls.
-Over time, the conversion of exchange-traded and OTC markets to fully electronic trading has also typically led to an increase in volumes which offset lower commissions, and often lead to similar or higher overall revenues.
-We have been a pioneer in creating and encouraging hybrid and fully electronic execution, and continually work with our customers to expand such trading across more asset classes and geographies.
+Over time, the conversion of exchange-traded and OTC markets to Fully Electronic trading has also typically led to an increase in volumes which offset lower commissions, and often lead to similar or higher overall revenues.
+We have been a pioneer in creating and encouraging Hybrid and Fully Electronic execution, and continually work with our customers to expand such trading across more asset classes and geographies.

 These electronic markets for OTC products have grown as a percentage of overall industry volumes over the past decade as firms like BGC have invested in the kinds of technology favored by our customers.
-Regulation across banking, capital markets, and OTC derivatives has accelerated the adoption of fully electronic execution, and we expect this demand to continue.
+Regulation across banking, capital markets, and OTC derivatives has accelerated the adoption of Fully Electronic execution, and we expect this demand to continue.
 We also believe that new clients, beyond our large bank customer base, will primarily transact electronically across our Fenics platforms.

-The combination of wider adoption of hybrid and fully electronic execution and our competitive advantage in terms of technology and experience has contributed to our strong growth in electronically traded products.
-We continue to invest in our high-growth, high-margin, technology-driven businesses, including our standalone fully electronic Fenics Growth Platforms.
+The combination of wider adoption of Hybrid and Fully Electronic execution and our competitive advantage in terms of technology and experience has contributed to our strong growth in electronically traded products.
+We continue to invest in our high-growth, high-margin, technology-driven businesses, including our standalone Fully Electronic Fenics Growth Platforms.
 Fenics has exhibited strong growth over the past several years, and we believe that this growth has outpaced the wholesale brokerage industry.
 We expect this trend to accelerate as we continue to convert more of our Voice/Hybrid execution into higher-margin, technology-driven execution across our Fenics platforms and continue to grow our Fenics Growth Platforms.

 We expect to benefit from the trend towards electronic trading, increased demand for market data, and the need for increased connectivity, automation, and post-trade services.
 We continue to onboard new customers as the opportunities created by electronic and algorithmic trading continue to transform our industry.
-We continue to roll out our next-generation Fenics execution platforms across more products and geographies with the goal of seamlessly integrating the liquidity of voice transactions with customer electronic orders either by a GUI, API, or web-based interface.
+We continue to roll out our next-generation Fenics execution platforms across more products and geographies with the goal of seamlessly integrating the liquidity of Voice transactions with customer electronic orders either by a GUI, API, or web-based interface.

-Revenues in our Fenics businesses increased 6.4%, to a record \$149.3 million for the three months ended March 31, 2024, as compared to the prior year period.
+Revenues in our Fenics businesses increased 9.7%, to \$137.3 million, and 8.0%, to \$286.6 million, for the three and six months ended June 30, 2024, respectively, as compared to the prior year periods.

-Within our Fenics businesses, Fenics Markets revenue grew 3.6% to \$127.4 million in the first quarter of 2024 as compared to the prior year period.
-Fenics Markets growth was driven by higher electronic Rates and Credit volumes, along with strong Fenics Market Data subscription revenues.
+Within our Fenics businesses, Fenics Markets revenue grew 7.5%, to \$115.1 million, in the second quarter of 2024 as compared to the prior year period.
+Fenics Markets growth was driven by strong electronic FX, Credit and Rates volumes, along with higher Fenics Market Data revenues.
+BGC's rapidly growing ECS business is expected to provide future electronic growth opportunities for our Fenics Markets business.

-Fenics Growth Platforms revenue grew 26.2% to \$21.9 million in the first quarter of 2024, as compared to the prior year period, primarily driven by FMX UST, PortfolioMatch, Lucera, and Capitalab.
-Collectively, our newer Fenics Growth Platform offerings are not yet fully up to scale, but continue to grow at a leading rate.
+Fenics Growth Platforms revenue grew 22.4%, to \$22.2 million, in the second quarter of 2024, as compared to the prior year period, primarily driven by PortfolioMatch, Lucera, and FMX.
+Collectively, our newer Fenics Growth Platform offerings are not yet fully up to scale, but continue to grow at a leading rate compared with other electronic trading platforms.
 Over time, we expect these new products and services to become profitable, high-margin businesses as their scale and revenues increase, all else equal.